-King County will allocate \$7 million to create high-volume community vaccination sites and mobile teams to be able to vaccinate as many residents as possible.
-Public Health - Seattle and King County Director Patty Hayes said the county plans to launch two vaccinations sites in hard-hit South King County as soon as February 1st.

-The sites will serve people at highest risk of severe illness and death from COVID-19 first and eventually be open to all members of the public as more vaccine supplies become available.
-In addition, five mobile strike teams will form to reach those who are not able to visit a healthcare provider or vaccination center.
-Read more here.
+King County allocated \$7 million to create high-volume community vaccination sites and mobile teams to be able to vaccinate as many residents as possible.
+The sites serve people at highest risk of severe illness and death from COVID-19 first and eventually be open to all members of the public as more vaccine supplies become available.
+In addition, mobile strike teams will form to reach those who are not able to visit a healthcare provider or vaccination center.